silvacms/documentation/source/contents/xsltrender.rst

 XSLT Renderer
 =============

-An :term:`XLST Renderer` can be used to customize the rendering of a :term:`Silva Document` or any other inheriting content type.
+An XLST Renderer can be used to customize the rendering of a Silva Document or any other inheriting content type.

 You can create a new `XSLT <http://www.w3.org/TR/xslt>`_ renderer to transform your public view in a new way: